Richou/johnson/README.md

 Usage
 ============================

-To perform the variable injection, I will suppose that you have the json string in the variable "json"
+To perform the variable injection, let's suppose that you have the json string in the variable "json"

 ```java